Events

 Method Signature

-getCenterBlock(): BlockContainerJS
+event.getCenterBlock(): BlockContainerJS

-getLevel(): Level
+event.getLevel(): Level

-getRadiusSquared(): number
+event.getRadiusSquared(): number

-getSecondaryPositions(): List<BlockPos>
+event.getSecondaryPositions(): List<BlockPos>

-isFake(): boolean
+event.isFake(): boolean

-: Returns theBlockContainerJS
+: Returns the.getCenterBlock()

-of the center block of the collapse.getLevel()
+of the center block of the collapse

-: Returns the level of the collapse.getRadiusSquared()
+: Returns the level of the collapse.getLevel()

-if the collapse is fake.getSecondaryPositions()
+if the collapse is fake

-: Returns a list ofBlockPos
+: Returns a list of.getSecondaryPositions()

 Example